12 Best Research Apps and Tools for Students

 - Free.

-Before you decide on Elicit, review this curated list of Research Rabbit alternatives to find the best fit for your workflow.
+Before you decide on Research Rabbit, review this curated list of Research Rabbit alternatives to find the best fit for your workflow.

 7. Scite